 - Your vehicle is driven by a valet.
 This is covered under the above “shop rule.”

 - You sell your vehicle.
 Say you sell your car, and the new owner causes an accident.
 Clear enough: it’s their car and their problem.
 Well, what happens if you haven’t had a chance – or a “reasonable opportunity” – to transfer ownership?
 You may be an exception to the dangerous instrumentality statute.
-Consult with a South Florida attorney to ensure your rights are protected.
+Consult with a Florida car accident attorney to ensure your rights are protected.

 To limit car owner liability and protect yourself, your family, and your finances: